taolicd/taolicd.github.io/_posts/2023-03-26-cloudcertification.md

 You need to budget two types of cost:

-* You need to pay a fee to register for cloud certification exams.
-For AWS, the exam costs from 100 up to 300 dollars depending on which certification you want.
+* You pay a fee to register for cloud certification exams.
+For AWS, the exam costs 100 for entry level, 150 for mid level, and 300 for pro level exams.
+The good news after you pass one exam, you get a 50% off discount code for the next exam.

-* Many free resources are available especially for entry level certifications.
+* Many free resources are available especially for entry and mid level exams.
 You may choose to buy online courses, which may cost from 10 dollars to hundreds of dollars.
 I will share more details on the choices in the Resources section below.

-## Resources

-This post focuses on the beginner level AWS Cloud Practitioner certificate and the most popular mid level AWS Solution Architect Associate certificate.

-### Cloud Practitioner
+## Resources for AWS Cloud Practitioner exam

 Estimated preparation time: from 1 week to 4 weeks